gruenloht-ds/makelore/README.md

 Gain a deeper understanding of generative modeling and its evolution over time.
 This project explores the progression of techniques, starting with foundational methods like Markov Models and ending with cutting-edge architectures such as Generative Transformers.
 Along the way, it will have implementations of notable milestones in generative AI, including RNNs, VAEs, RBMs, and others, offering a comprehensive look at how generative models have advanced through the years.

-A secondary objective for this project is to gain experience with webscraping publicly available online information.
+Another objective for this project is to gain experience with webscraping publicly available online information.

 ## Structure